-In this paper, we present an efficient source model selection framework SMS.
-SMS can efficiently select the source model from the candidate models in different tasks under different architectures for model reuse.
-Given a candidate model, SMS firstly utilizes soft labels to represent the samples in the target dataset and uses Gaussian distributions to fit clusters of soft labels.
-Then, SMS utilizes the separation degree to measure the distinguishing ability of the candidate model on the target task.
-In addition, an improved SMS is proposed to reduce the selection time while retaining the performance.
-Finally, we conduct extensive experiments to verify the effectiveness and efficiency of the proposed SMS. { In the future, it is of interest to study the factors including platform, deployment, and quality/explainability to further improve the quality of retraining the source model.}
+In this paper, considering the limitations of existing studies, we present a source-data free, general, efficient, and effective materialized model query framework \textsf{MMQ}. \textsf{MMQ} can efficiently rank materialized models for different tasks under different model structures without training and any source data, and is also able to work with various model structures simultaneously.
+Given a materialized model, \textsf{MMQ} first utilizes soft labels to represent the samples in the target dataset, and uses Gaussian distributions to fit clusters of soft labels.
+Then, \textsf{MMQ} utilizes the separation degree on the Gaussian distributions to measure the target-related knowledge of the materialized model.
+In addition, an improved \textsf{MMQ} is proposed to further reduce the query time while retaining the query performance.
+Finally, we conduct extensive experiments to demonstrate the effectiveness, efficiency, and generality of \textsf{MMQ}.